Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Most people visit the Maquinit Hot Spring directly after hiking Mount Tapyas.

-It’s better to visit the hot springs at night rather than during the daytime because the springs are 36 to 40°C. You want the air to be cooler, rather than warmer.
+It’s better to visit the hot springs at night rather than during the daytime because the springs are 36 to 40ยฐC.

-The silica properties in the water are rumoured to help with dry skin.
+The water’s silica properties are rumoured to help dry skin.

 If you have some downtime in Coron town, you don’t need to sit around.
 You can take a Coron town tour.